Head-to-head comparison across 1benchmark categories. Overall scores shown here use BenchLM's provisional ranking lane.

 256K

-Pick MiniMax M2.7 if you want the stronger benchmark profile.
-ZAYA1-74B-Preview only becomes the better choice if you want the cheaper token bill or you need the larger 256K context window.
+Pick ZAYA1-74B-Preview if you want the stronger benchmark profile.
+MiniMax M2.7 only becomes the better choice if coding is the priority or you would rather avoid the extra latency and token burn of a reasoning model.

 MiniMax M2.7 is also the more expensive model on tokens at $0.30 input / $1.20 output per 1M tokens, versus $0.00 input / $0.00 output per 1M tokens for ZAYA1-74B-Preview.
 That is roughly Infinityx on output cost alone.
 ZAYA1-74B-Preview is the reasoning model in the pair, while MiniMax M2.7 is not.
 That usually helps on harder chain-of-thought-heavy tests, but it can also mean more latency and more token spend in real use.
 ZAYA1-74B-Preview gives you the larger context window at 256K, compared with 200K for MiniMax M2.7.